gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     water configuration file |ethanol-tip4p.gro|
     and copy it in the *preparation/* folder.
-Then, in order to add (tip4p) water molecules to both gro and top files, use the gmx solvate command as follow:
+Then, in order to add (tip4p) water molecules to both gro and top files, use the gmx solvate command as follows:

 .. |ethanol-tip4p.gro| raw:: html